 Instructions

-- Walk away and leave the paste on for a few hours (with the oven off, unless you want to see some amateur special effects… I don’t recommend this!)
+3. Leave the paste on for several hours, preferably overnight.
+Keep the oven off, unless you want to see some amateur special effects… I don’t recommend this!

-- For really baked-on grime, this may take a couple applications, but it always works and it is 100% natural.
+5. For really baked-on grime, this may take a few applications.

-Note: I’ve found that it is important to make sure that any residue has been completely removed before using the oven as any remaining baking soda may smoke if left in contact with the heating element!
+Note: It’s important to ensure any residue has been completely removed before using the oven.
+Any remaining baking soda may smoke if left in contact with the heating element!

-Some people suggest spraying down the oven with some white vinegar as a last step, to break up the heavy paste and make it easier to clean out the oven, but I don’t usually find this necessary.
+Some people suggest spraying down the oven with some white vinegar or lemon juice as a last step to make it easier to clean out the oven.
+However, I don’t usually find this necessary.

 Option 2: Branch Basics

-The baking soda method was one of my first natural cleaning discoveries, but since then I found another natural way that I like even better!
+The baking soda method was one of my first natural cleaning discoveries, but since then I found another option I like even better!

-It is called Branch Basics and be warned… gushing will follow as I am addicted to their products.
-I’d heard of these cleaners for a long time before trying them (skeptic that I am) because I am fond of my thrifty homemade cleaners and I doubted it could possibly be as good as other people said it was.
+It’s called Branch Basics and be warned… gushing will follow as I am addicted to their products.
+I’d heard of these cleaners for a long time before trying them (skeptic that I am).
+I’m fond of my thrifty homemade cleaners and I doubted it could possibly be as good as other people said it was.
+Branch Basics is a cleaning concentrate that you can use for almost everything.

 Turns out, it isn’t as good… it’s better!
 I feel silly for waiting so long to try it.